Roosting and Foraging Ecology of Indiana Bats in Central Indiana

 Bats and Climate Change

-Scott Bergeson, an ISU PhD student, is attempting to understand the impacts of climate change on Eastern North American bats, specifically the endangered Indiana bat (Myotis sodalis), and how these mammals may be able to avoid these impacts by altering their behavior.
+Scott Bergeson, an ISU PhD graduate, studied the impacts of climate change on Eastern North American bats, specifically the endangered Indiana bat (Myotis sodalis), and how these mammals may be able to avoid these impacts by altering their behavior.
 While it is believed that all eastern North American bats are in danger of population decline due to the impacts of climate change, it is predicted that these impacts will drive the endangered Indiana bat to close to extinction.
-This study is being funded by the Indianapolis Airport Authority and the Indiana Space Grant Consortium.
+This study was funded by the Indianapolis Airport Authority and the Indiana Space Grant Consortium.

 For more details and updated research results, see Bats and Climate Change.